Turquoise Toque Designs

 Knitting: Cardigan

 Gray Line is a lightweight cardigan that can go wherever your summer takes you.
-It is a stitch pattern with a strong readable geometric pattern, and a dash of femininity brought by a little bit of lace.
+It is a stitch pattern with a strong readable geometric pattern, and a dash of femininity brought by lace.

 Knitting: Pullover